 The Council will allow the person up to 28 days to make arrangements for the protection of property, including any pets.
-During this time the Council will pay any storage costs, cost of boarding a pet and the cost of returning the pet to its owner.
-The social worker must explain to the service user what will happen to their property and/or pet and sign that they understand and agree to the arrangement.
+A further 28 days will be allowed for arrangements to be made in exceptional circumstances.
+During this time the Council will pay any storage costs or the cost of boarding a pet.
+The social worker must complete Services/Tenancy/1 (storage) with the service user, which explains what will happen to their property.
+The service user or their power of attorney and the staff member both need to sign this form.